jdhitsolutions/PSTimers/Docs/Start-PSTimer.md

 PS C:\> Start-PSTimer -Seconds 10 -clear
 ```

-This method will clear the screen and display descending seconds
+This method will clear the screen and display descending seconds.

 ### EXAMPLE 2